-I build custom websites that are easy for my clients to manage on their own.
-Every month, my work is seen and used by over 100,000 people.
-I am available for hire with building new web sites, and on an as-needed basis for help with updates, consulting, new features, training, etc…
+Every month, my work is seen and used by hundreds of thousands of people.
+I am available for hire with building new web sites, and managing existing sites, help with updates, consulting, new features, training, etc…

 I work with directly with business owners to build streamlined, effective web sites.
 I also work with advertising agencies and marketing consultants on their clients' sites.